The Dressmaker (2015 film): Filming

-Principal photography started on 17 October 2014 in Melbourne, Australia at Docklands Studios and finished on 13 December 2014.
-Filming also took place at different towns in Victoria, Australia including Mount Rothwell, Little River, Horsham, and in the Wimmera region.
+Principal photography started on 17 October 2014 in Melbourne, Australia, at Docklands Studios and finished on 13 December 2014.
+Filming also took place at different towns in Victoria, Australia, including Mount Rothwell, Little River and Horsham and also in the Wimmera region.

 Interior scenes were filmed at the Docklands Studios, where an artificial silo, and part of Dungatar town, including Molly Dunnage's house, were constructed on the sound stage.
-On 20 October 2014, filming took place in Docklands Studios with Winslet and Davis.
+On 20 October 2014, filming took place at Docklands Studios with Winslet and Davis.
 On 5 November 2014, filming took place at Muckleford, Victoria railway station, which was transformed into Dungatar's railway station.
-In the middle of November 2014, scenes were shot at Mount Rothwell, just north of the You Yangs, near Geelong, and later that month, scenes were filmed with an emu named Elvis, courtesy of the Mount Rothwell Biodiversity Interpretation Centre.
+In the middle of November 2014, scenes were shot at Mount Rothwell, just north of the You Yangs near Geelong.
+Later that month, scenes were filmed with an emu named "Elvis", courtesy of the Mount Rothwell Biodiversity Interpretation Centre.

 Hemsworth only joined the filming in late November 2014 because of his prior commitment to the promotion of The Hunger Games: Mockingjay – Part 1.
 On 2 December 2014, he, along with Gyton Grantley, shot scenes at Little River, just west of the You Yangs.
 Filming took place in different areas of Yarraville, a Melbourne suburb, including Ballarat Street, and around the Sun Theatre and the Sun Bookshop, on 4 December 2014.
 On 5 December 2014, filming took place in Melbourne with Winslet, Hemsworth and Hugo Weaving.
 A scene was also shot in a hall in the Melbourne suburb of Williamstown, which served as fictional Dungatar.

-In second week of December 2014, Maslin, along with a crew of 120 people, moved to Victoria's Wimmera region for further filming.
-Scenes were shot in different parts of Wimmera, including Sailors’ Home Hall at Murra Warra, the grain silo and cemetery at Jung, Laharum Homestead, and Murtoa Hall.
+In the second week of December 2014, Maslin, along with a crew of 120 people, moved to Victoria's Wimmera region for further filming.
+Scenes were shot in different parts of the Wimmera, including Sailors' Home Hall at Murra Warra, the grain silo and cemetery at Jung, Laharum Homestead and Murtoa Hall.
 Longerenong Homestead, near Horsham, was used for wedding reception scenes and Jung Recreation Reserve for football-match scenes.
 On 10 December 2014, football-match scenes were filmed with Winslet, Hemsworth, and Davis.
-On 12 December 2014, filming took place at Murtoa, which served as fictional town Winyerp in Ham's novel.
+On 12 December 2014, filming took place at Murtoa, which served as the fictional town of Winyerp in Ham's novel.
 Filming concluded with the shooting of wedding-reception scenes at Longerenong Homestead.